 A look at various company records and reports — absenteeism, productivity, health insurance costs, and biometric screening, for example, can help determine what types of things are needed for a company.
 Goals should be SMART: specific, measurable, agreed upon, realistic and relevant, and time-based.
 Goals can be set by a group of workers representing many or all departments and at all levels to help ensure employee buy-in to the program.
 The group can be a formalized wellness team, in which each participant has various roles and responsibilities.

 Reducing workplace injuries and improving overall employee health should go hand-in-hand with safety programs.
 Breaking down silos can expedite the effectiveness of both programs.
 Departments should be instructed to share information and resources.
 In larger companies, that means departments involved in any aspect of health benefits and health protection should communicate.

 Newsletters, emails, and posters are among the ways employers can let employees know about all the various components of the wellness program.
 They can also be used to help instruct workers on healthy lifestyle changes they can make.
 For example, low-calorie does not necessarily equal healthier foods, such as fruits, vegetables and whole grain products.
 People who understand how to read food labels are more inclined to buy food that offers good nutrition.
 Various health recipes can also be included, along with information on the importance of, and how to get a good night’s sleep.

-When effective, wellness programs can reap significant financial benefits for companies, such as reduced injury rates and the number of lost work days.
+When effective, wellness programs can reap significant financial benefits for companies, such as reduced injury rates and lost work days.
 The key is to get buy-in by working with employees throughout the organization.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.